 Keith, in trying to go to my county interest groups, it no longer show the ones I previously asked for: Smith County, Cherokee County, Anderson County and Rusk County.
 It appears that you have restructured the system somewhat.
 So, can you add me to those of interest?
 Clint Liles is the one who is supposedly routing the Smith County interest group.
 Please send me an e-mail.
 Thanks.
 George (Dick) Gaut

 You need to be a member of GoEagleFordShale.com to add comments!

-Background: The Internal Revenue Code allows a deduction known as “depletion” for oil & gas income.
-The depletion deduction could save a taxpayer thousands of dollars in income taxes.
-Since a mineral interest runs out…
+Owners of minerals and royalties may be interested to learn that the Internal Revenue Code "IRC" allows a deduction known as “depletion” for oil & gas income.
+The depletion deduction could significantly reduce a royalty owner's…

 What makes this site so great?
 Well, I think it's the fact that, quite frankly, we all have a lot at stake in this thing they call shale.
 But beyond that, this site is made up of individuals who have worked hard for that little yard we call home.
 Or, that farm on which blood, sweat and tears have fallen.[ Read More ]